Pamela Melroy

-Pamela Ann Melroy (born September 17, 1961) is an American retired United States Air Force officer and NASA astronaut serving as the deputy administrator of NASA.
+Pamela Ann Melroy (born September 17, 1961) is an American retired United States Air Force officer and NASA astronaut who also served as the deputy administrator of NASA.
 She served as pilot on Space Shuttle missions STS-92 and STS-112 and commanded mission STS-120 before leaving the agency in August 2009.
 After serving as deputy program manager of Space Exploration Initiatives with Lockheed Martin, Melroy joined the Federal Aviation Administration in 2011, where she was a senior technical advisor and director of field operations for the FAA's Office of Commercial Space Transportation.

 In 2013, she left the FAA and joined DARPA as deputy director of the Tactical Technology Office.
 She left the agency in February 2017.

 In November 2021, Melroy was inducted into the United States Astronaut Hall of Fame at the Kennedy Space Center Visitor Complex.
-The ceremony, planned for May 2020, was delayed due to the COVID-19 pandemic.
+The ceremony, originally planned for May 2020, was delayed due to the COVID-19 pandemic.

+Melroy served as Deputy Administrator of NASA from 2021 to 2025, helping design strategies like Moon to Mars (Artemis), NASA 2040, Low Earth Orbit (LEO) Commercialization and Space Sustainability.

+Today, she works as a strategic advisor and keynote speaker.

 Early life and education

-Melroy was born in Palo Alto, California, and graduated from Bishop Kearney High School in Rochester in 1979.
+Melroy was born in Palo Alto, California, and graduated from Bishop Kearney High School in Rochester, New York in 1979.
 She received a Bachelor of Arts in physics and astronomy from Wellesley College in 1983.
 She then earned her Master of Science in Earth and planetary science from the Massachusetts Institute of Technology in 1984.
 On May 18, 2008, Melroy received an honorary degree from Iona College in New Rochelle, New York.